-Best Restaurants in OC - Category winners for the Best of Ocean City
+Best Restaurants in Ocean City - Ocean City's Top Restaurants for 2018

 Best Italian Food

-Touch of Italy: Hands down the best pizza you can get on the beach.
+Hands down some of the best pizza you can get on the beach.
 Touch of Italy started out as a Lewes, DE exclusive in 2010, but today their artisanal pizza can be found in Ocean City and Rehoboth Beach, too.
 Check out their pasticceria, better known as a pastry shop with biscottis, pastries and cakes, or their salumeria, the Italian version of a deli.
 And whatever you do, be sure to treat yourself to an authentic Touch of Italy pizza.

-Editor’s choice: Ristorante Antipasti
+Runner-up: Ristorante Antipasti

-Ristorante Antipasti serves authentic Italian food with pure olive oil, a bonus for anyone who might be watching their cholesterol.
-Dine in or have them cater your next big event.
-Or, if you like their food enough and want to enjoy it again and again, take a cooking class in the fall where you can enjoy a salad, an entree and a glass of wine and take home the recipe of a favorite dish.

 Best Mexican Food

-Mother’s Cantina: Mother’s Cantina prides themselves on their bold flavors and local, organic ingredients that make their Tex-Mex entrees so delicious.
+Mother’s Cantina prides themselves on their bold flavors and local, organic ingredients that make their Tex-Mex entrees so delicious.
 Mother’s Cantina is not only authentic but also affordable, so when you’re in the mood for a Mexican meal, you can dine-in, carry out or hit up the market at their 28th street restaurant.
 Happy hour is every day from 4 – 7, so keep in mind that a margarita is the perfect complement to a spicy fajita.

+It should be noted that there was only a one vote difference between Mother’s and Tequila Mockingbird!

 Runner-up: Tequila Mockingbird

-Editor’s choice: La Abuelita
+Editor’s choice: Plaza Tapatia

-The restaurant might be small, but La Abuelita packs in plenty of flavor and seasoning in every dish.
-The authentic Mexican entrees are made fresh, the portions are generous, the food is affordable and you can have it as mild or as spicy as you want–and if you like spicy, definitely get the hot peppers on the side!
+Plaza Tapatia has locations all over the Eastern Shore, which comes in handy when you’re day-tripping up and down the coast and suddenly start craving their chips and salsa.
+Plaza has delicious margaritas, burritos, chimichangas and sopapillas all at reasonable prices, and when you’re craving some good, authentic Mexican food, there’s not much else you could ask for.

 Mark Byrne

-Note: This article was updated on 6/21/18 to reflect the Best of Ocean City’s 2018 results — ed.